-1. Start planning and learning now
+- Start planning now

 Ideally, students and their families should start planning for college costs years in advance.
-“Students and their parents can educate themselves on the process before diving in,” Randolph said.
-Applying for aid can be a long and complicated process — the sooner you start learning about it the better.
+“Students and their parents can educate themselves on the process before diving in,” said Fastweb contributing editor Kathryn Knight Randolph.
+“The college admissions process takes some students months — even years — to complete; it should be the same with financial aid.”

-“The college admissions process takes some students months — even years — to complete; it should be the same with financial aid,” Randolph said.
-Starting early will also give you time to plan and avoid costly mistakes.
+Starting early could also give you time to plan and avoid costly mistakes.
 You’ll have plenty of time to apply for financial aid ahead of deadlines and employ strategies that can help you receive more aid.

 As you’re wrapping your head around the process involved for financial aid, it helps to know what resources are at your disposal.

-High school guidance counselors and college aid officers are there to help students plan for a successful future and find financial aid.
+One of the first places to start is with experts.
+High school guidance counselors and college financial aid officers are there to help students plan for a successful future and find financial aid.
 They provide individualized advice based on a student’s academic and financial situation.
-A counselor will also be aware of scholarships, financial aid, or tuition-assistance programs specific to a student’s school, community, or state.
+A counselor will also be aware of scholarships, financial aid or tuition-assistance programs specific to a student’s school, community or state.

-There is a wealth of information available to students and parents on how to apply for financial aid.
+There is also a wealth of online information available to students and parents on how to apply for financial aid.
 For instance, you could get started with…

-So where can you start learning about financial aid?
+So where can you start learning about federal and other kinds of financial aid?
 With the Free Application for Federal Student Aid (FAFSA).
-You fill out the FAFSA at FAFSA.ed.gov to provide the information about you and your family’s financial circumstances.
-The federal government uses that information to determine how much student aid you need.
+You fill out the FAFSA at StudentAid.gov to provide the information about you and your family’s financial circumstances, and the federal government uses that information to determine how much student aid you need.

-However, filling out a FAFSA is the only way college students can access all forms of federal financial aid, from Pell Grants to Direct Subsidized Loans.
-Thus, taking the time to file your FAFSA is a must.
+Completing a FAFSA can be a time-consuming process that some students or parents might be tempted to skip.
+However, filling out a FAFSA is the only way college students can access all forms of federal financial aid, from Pell Grants to Direct Subsidized Loans — thus, taking the time to file your FAFSA is a must.

 The financial details are used to calculate your Expected Family Contribution (EFC).
-This is the Federal Student Aid office’s estimate of what your family should reasonably be able to pay toward college costs, based on these factors:
+This is the Federal Student Aid office estimate of what your family should reasonably be able to pay toward college costs, based on these factors:

-- The family’s taxed and untaxed income, and benefits
+- The family’s taxed and untaxed income and benefits

 - Financial assets, including college savings